-We were formed in September 2003 to invest primarily in residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Fannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
-We will earn returns on the difference between the interest income on our assets and our costs, including the interest expense on the funds we borrow.
+We were formed in September 2003 to invest primarily in residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Frannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
+We will earn returns on the spread between the yield on our assets and our costs, including the interest expense on the funds we borrow.
 We intend to borrow between eight and 12 times the amount of our equity capital to attempt to enhance our returns to stockholders.
 We are self-managed and self-advised.
 We have elected to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ended December 31, 2003.
 As a REIT, we generally are not subject to federal income tax on the REIT taxable income that we distribute to our stockholders.

 We commenced operations in December 2003, following an initial private placement of our Class A Common Stock.
 We raised aggregate net proceeds (after commissions and expenses) of approximately \$141.7 million between December 2003 and February 2004 in private placements of our Class A Common Stock.
-In September 2004 we completed the initial public offering of shares of our Class A Common Stock, in which we raised approximately \$76.2 million in net proceeds.
+In September 2004 we completed the initial public offering of our shares of Class A Common Stock.
+Our Class A Common Stock trades on the New York Stock Exchange, or NYSE, under the trading symbol "BMM".
+We raised approximately \$83,375,000 in gross proceeds in our initial public offering.